2,458 texts in Legends of the Jews (Ginzberg)

 The story of Korah is a chilling example.
 We find it in the Book of Numbers (Numbers 16), but the Rabbis and storytellers throughout the ages have embellished it, explored it, and ...

-A pretty definitive ending, you might think.
-But the story doesn't stop there.
+A pretty definitive ending, it first appears.
+The story doesn't stop there.
 Oh no. Jewish tradition loves to explore the "what happens next?"
-What happens to these rebels after ...
+What happens to these rebels after suc...

 You remember Korah.
 He was the guy who led a rebellion against Moses in the wilderness, challenging his authority.
 And, as we read in Numbers 16, the earth opened up and swallowed ...

-Today, we're diving into a fascinating story from the book of Numbers, and elaborated upon in the classic work, Legends of the Jews by Louis Ginzberg, a compilation of centuries of...
+A fascinating story from the book of Numbers, and elaborated upon in the classic work, Legends of the Jews by Louis Ginzberg, a compilation of centuries of Jewish tradition, that e...

 We all remember his story.
 The guy who challenged Moses’ leadership, leading a revolt that ended with the earth swallowing him and his followers whole (Numbers 16).
 But what happen...

-We often think of the destruction of Korah and his followers as the end of a chapter, a moment of divine justice that should have brought peace.
-But according to Ginzberg's retelli...
+The destruction of Korah and his followers is often remembered as the end of a chapter, a moment of divine justice that should have brought peace.
+But according to Ginzberg's retel...

 Moses, desperate, remembers a secret he learned during his time on Mount Sinai, when he ascended to receive the Torah.
 It's a pretty wild story, actually.
 Each angel he encountered...